boostercloud/booster/docs/README.md

 If you are not familiar with GraphQL, then, first of all, don't worry!
 _Using_ a GraphQL API is simple and straightforward.
-_Implementing it_ on the server side is the hardest part, as you need to define your schema, operation, resolvers, etc.
+_Implementing it_ on the server side is the hardest part, as you need to define your schema, operations, resolvers, etc.
 Luckily, you can forget about that because it is already done by Booster.

 The GraphQL API is fully **auto-generated** based on your _commands_ and _read models_.